johannesst/Minor-Planets-Expansion/README.md

    (also provided inside https://github.com/IIodyne/MPE_Additions)
 4. added the patch for Principia by @IIodyne from https://forum.kerbalspaceprogram.com/index.php?/topic/192848-181-planet-pack-minor-planets-expansion/&do=findComment&comment=3821237
    (points to https://github.com/IIodyne/Principia_PlanetPatches/blob/master/GameData/Principia_PlanetPatches/Principia_MPE.cfg)
+5. re-added the ring shadows of Crockslev and Havous by using the changes by @IIodyne from https://forum.kerbalspaceprogram.com/index.php?/topic/192848-181-planet-pack-minor-planets-expansion/&do=findComment&comment=3823240

 It uses the Kopernicus features useOnDemand and useManualMemoryManagement.
 	No more RAM-hogging!
 Well, at least I hope it.